-Welcome to 4D's guide to server room air conditioning.
+Welcome to 4D's guide to server room air conditioning and cooling in a data centre.
 Even if you've never looked into cooling options before, by the end of this guide, you'll be able to join in on technical conversations and make informed decisions on which air conditioning options are best for your company.

 Overheating can cause irreparable damage to your IT equipment and your reputation if your network experiences significant downtime.
 Understanding air conditioning options is a crucial part of avoiding these issues.